mikecalvo/mikecalvo.github.io/msse/notes/rest/index.md

 ---
 # Limitations of @Resource and RestfulController Approaches
-- Response payloads too closely tied to domain model
 - Updates to domain model may unintentionally break clients
 - Timeline for API changes may be different than timeline for business or domain  changes
 - May not want to expose all fields of domain model to clients
 - Includes implementation-specific fields like the Groovy Type
 - Error handling/reporting a bit generic

 ---